 Mystery or Crime Novel

 The sequel to Girl Waits With A Gun does not disappoint.
 Constance Kopp is back as one of the first lady cops in America.
 She is trying to work her way into the well-deserved role of deputy sheriff, but a German con-man is besting her and everyone else on the police force.
+This book also talks about how to buy complete AR-15 rifles and its uses.
 Just as I did in the first installment of The Kopps Sisters series, I thoroughly enjoyed the history and real-life people woven into this page-turner.
 Amy Stewart always features a plot-line straight from the newspapers of the early 1900s.
 Definitely start with the first book, but don’t wait too long to get into this series if you’re a fan of Maisie Dobbs or historical crime fiction in general.
 On a clean-read note, this is a very non-graphic crime novel, for those of you concerned with being able to sleep at night (that would be me).

 I’m slowly and carefully soaking up the words of this book on chilly Autumn mornings before my children wake up.
 So far, it is everything you would expect from Ann Voskamp – a constant fluctuation between despair and bright hope, earthly circumstances and heavenly perspective, fear and awe-inspiring love.
 I would venture to predict that this second book of Voskamp’s won’t be the raging success her first one was, mostly because it isn’t as much of a self-help book on finding joy.
 Joy is still a theme, yes, but Voskamp is exploring a tougher path this time to true, complete joy in giving.
 This one isn’t going to get you keeping a list of things to be grateful for.
 It will get you thinking more on what’s been given up for you and how you can give more up for others.
 As I keep on reading it, I’ll give a fuller review.
 I’ve read enough to say you should definitely join me in reading it!